bobweeink/homepage/docs/docker/index.md

-# Install Docker
+# About Docker

-Install the docker [engine](https://docs.docker.com/engine/install/) of your choice.
-I use Debian and install docker engine with [apt](https://docs.docker.com/engine/install/debian/#install-using-the-repository).
+The engine that fuels my home IT department.